 Editor’s Note: The article below was published on September 3, 2020.
-It includes updates from the Coronavirus Response and Relief Supplemental Appropriations (CRRSA) Act of 2021, part of the Consolidated Appropriations Act of 2021, signed on Dec.
-27, 2020.
+It includes updates from the American Rescue Plan (ARP) Act of 2021 and other recent legislation as noted.

 The Paycheck Protection Program (PPP) has been a critical lifeline keeping business afloat in the wake of the coronavirus pandemic’s economic devastation.
 A signature feature of the program — PPP loan forgiveness — is one reason why it was in such high demand.
 Essentially, if businesses follow the rules and use the loan for permitted purposes, the balance is forgiven, and the PPP loan is more like a grant.

 If you’re like many of the business owners who received a PPP loan, you don’t want any surprises when it comes to applying for PPP forgiveness.
 We understand that concern and want to help by distilling the key details, so you know how they affect your forgiveness calculation and your bottom line.